moorepants/DynamicistToolKit/docs/walk.rst

 ===================

-The walk module includes a class that eases dealing with the data collected from a typical D-Flow output.
+The walk module includes a class that eases dealing with the data collected from typical D-Flow_ output files.

-Motek Medical sells packages which include treadmills with force plate measurement capabilities and motion bases, motion capture systems, and other sensors for various measurements.
-Their software D-Flow manages the data streams from the various systems and is responsible for displaying interactive visuals, sounds, and motions to the subject.
+Motek Medical sells hardware/software packages which include treadmills with force plate measurement capabilities and motion bases, motion capture systems, and other sensors for various measurements.
+Their software, D-Flow, manages the data streams from the various systems and is responsible for displaying interactive visuals, sounds, and motions to the subject.

 The Human Motion and Control Lab at Cleveland State University has such a system.
 Our system includes:

-- A ForceLink R-Mill (http://www.forcelink.nl/index.php/product/r-mill/) which
-  has dual 6 DoF force plates, independent belts for each foot, and lateral and pitch motion capabilities.
+- A ForceLink R-Mill_ which has dual 6 DoF force plates, independent belts for each foot, and lateral and pitch motion capabilities.
-- A 10 Camera Motion Analysis motion capture system which includes the Cortex software and hardware for collecting analog and camera data simultaneously.
+- A 10 Camera `Motion Analysis`_ motion capture system which includes the Cortex software and hardware for collecting analog and camera data simultaneously.
+- Delsys_ wireless EMG + 3D Accelerometers.
 - Motek Medical's D-Flow software and visual display system.
-- Delsys wireless EMG + 3D Accelerometers.

 Cortex alone is capable of delivering data from the cameras, force plates, and analog sensors (EMG, Acclerometer), but D-Flow is required to collect data from